About this listing

 People love this street, swarm to it, and are always in a peaceful and positive mood, thanks to the telluric forces affecting the area, i.e. hallowed ground.

-Greatest jazz club in Europe is right across the street, and surprisingly affordable.
+The Caveau de la Huchette, one of the oldest and greatest jazz clubs in Europe, is right across the street and surprisingly affordable.

 Photographer's paradise.
 Beauty in every direction when you step out the door.
 Monuments and buildings from ten different centuries, superb river views.